Park Roads

 Location: Near Tower Junction along the Northeast Entrance Road

-Access: Expect occasional and short traffic delays during 2023.
-Work will begin in summer 2023 and continue through fall 2026.
+Access: Expect occasional and short traffic delays during 2024.
+Work began in summer 2023 and will continue through fall 2026.
 Hiking trails in the area may close temporarily (visit the Backcountry Situation Report for details).

 Improvements: This project includes the replacement of the structurally deficient Yellowstone River Bridge.
 A new bridge upstream will replace the existing 604-foot-long bridge to preserve year-round access to/from the Northeast Entrance and communities of Silver Gate/Cooke City, Montana.
 Additionally, construction will include new pullouts and paved parking areas, and the Yellowstone River Picnic Area will be expanded.